+Along with advance in breakpoint ascertainment multiple studies aiming at deciphering genome function have been conducted that generated wealth of functional genomic data.
+For example, ENCODE project {REF} released data on chromatin marks, methylation, DNAse hypersensitive sites, and transcription binding sites in multiple cell lineages and tissues {REF}.
+These data allow studying SV breakpoints in the genome functional content.
 Here we describe the discovery and analysis of large set of 8,943 high confidence deletion breakpoints from 1,092 individuals sequenced in the phase 1 of the 1000 Genomes Project {REF}.
 We put special emphasis on the derivation of our set of high precision breakpoints and provide it as a valuable resource.
-Finally, our downstream analysis reveals important details of their mutation mechanisms and the genomic characteristics associated with them.
+The subsequent downstream analysis, including correlation of the breakpoints’ with functional genomic data, reveals important details of their mutation mechanisms and the genomic characteristics associated with them.

 Results